Eucile/sorrydave/README.md

 ## Description

-Using for loops and basic branching logic, this website furthers my exploration into javascript by taking user integers and converting user input that includes specific numbers, like 1 or 0, into different outputs.
+Launched on [GitHub Pages](https://eucile.github.io/sorrydave) Using for loops and basic branching logic, this website furthers my exploration into javascript by taking user integers and converting user input that includes specific numbers, like 1 or 0, into different outputs.

 ## Behavior-driven Development Steps: